Roof Safety and OSHA Fall Protection Standards: Which method is best?

 Do you ever think about what it would feel like to be that contractor?
-He will come to your building, find the guy who will teach him how to use your specific Personal Fall Arrest System, then he will need to take someone to stay out there with him while he completes his repair work in order to keep with the ‘system of twos.’
+He will come to your building, find the guy who will teach him how to use your specific Personal Fall Arrest System, and require someone to stay with him while he completes his repair work in order to keep with the ‘system of twos.’
+Is there a way this kind of hassle could be eliminated?

 Rooftop guardrails vs. fall arrest system?
 The question arises, “Active or passive fall protection—which one is best?”
 This can be confusing.
 What warrants a need for active fall protection?
 When is passive fall protection ‘enough’?